Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities: Synthetic data as a diagnostic simulation engine for estimator evaluation

 In our experiment, the large synthetic reference sample has size 50,000, and each finite-sample replication uses 1,000 observations. \Cref{tab:real_fidelity_summary} compares the finite-sample behavior induced by synthetic data against the corresponding real-data benchmark.
-The LLM-based hybrid simulator tracks the real benchmark closely: the signs of bias are correct for all estimators, and the synthetic biases remain close to the real biases.
+This comparison is intended as a diagnostic of estimator behavior in the learned synthetic environment, not as independent validation of the real causal effect.
+The LLM-based hybrid simulator tracks the real benchmark reasonably well: the signs of bias are correct for all estimators, and the synthetic biases remain close to the real biases.
 For example, IPW has real bias $-0.0012$ and synthetic bias $-0.0029$, while TMLE has real bias $0.0243$ and synthetic bias $0.0202$.
-AIPW and OR also show close agreement, with synthetic biases $-0.0302$ and $-0.0375$ compared with real biases $-0.0263$ and $-0.0343$.
+AIPW and OR also show similar bias patterns, with synthetic biases $-0.0302$ and $-0.0375$ compared with real biases $-0.0263$ and $-0.0343$.
+Although variance magnitudes are not perfectly matched, the LLM simulator still captures informative estimator-ranking patterns.
 The GAN-based simulator is less faithful: GAN synthetic IPW has bias $-0.1025$ compared with real bias $-0.0012$, GAN synthetic AIPW has bias $-0.1275$ compared with real bias $-0.0263$, and TMLE even has the wrong bias sign.
 These discrepancies are also reflected in RMSE and MSE, where GAN synthetic errors are much larger than the real-data benchmarks for several estimators.

-Overall, the results suggest that hybrid synthetic data can serve as a practical diagnostic tool for estimator selection, but the quality of the covariate generator matters.
+The results suggest that hybrid synthetic data can serve as a practical diagnostic tool for estimator selection, but the quality of the covariate generator matters.
 The LLM-based simulator more closely reproduces the real finite-sample ranking and error decomposition, making it more useful for anticipating estimator behavior before the final analysis.
-The goal is not to replace real-data analysis, but to provide a realistic stress test that helps analysts identify likely estimator failure modes in advance.